Elizabeth Hurley

 Elizabeth Jane Hurley (born 10 June 1965) is an English actress and model.

-As an actress, her best-known film roles have been as Vanessa Kensington in Austin Powers: International Man of Mystery (1997) and as the Devil in Bedazzled (2000).
-Hurley's television roles include the E! original series The Royals (2015–2018) and portraying Morgan le Fay in Runaways (2019), based on the Marvel Comics series of the same name.
+Her best-known film roles are Vanessa Kensington in Austin Powers: International Man of Mystery (1997) and as the Devil in Bedazzled (2000).
+Hurley's television roles include the E! original series The Royals (2015–2018) and Morgan le Fay in Runaways (2019), based on the Marvel Comics series.
+She portrayed Diana Payne on the fifth season of The CW's original series Gossip Girl (2011).

-Her first role in a big budget film was in Passenger 57 (1992).
+Hurley's first role in a big budget film was in Passenger 57 (1992).
 In 1994, Hurley accompanied Hugh Grant to the London premiere of his film Four Weddings and a Funeral, in a plunging black Versace dress held together with gold safety pins, which gained her instant media attention.

-She has been associated with the cosmetics company Estée Lauder since the company gave Hurley her first modelling job at the age of 29.
+Hurley has been associated with the cosmetics company Estée Lauder since the company gave Hurley her first modelling job at the age of 29.
 They have featured her as a representative and model for their products, especially perfumes such as Sensuous, Intuition, and Pleasures, since 1995.
-Hurley owns an eponymous beachwear line.
+Hurley owns a beachwear line.

 Early life

-Elizabeth Hurley was born on 10 June 1965 in Basingstoke, Hampshire, as the younger daughter of Angela Mary (née Titt) and Roy Leonard Hurley (8 June 192917 November 1996).
-She is half Irish.
+Elizabeth Hurley was born on 10 June 1965 in Basingstoke, Hampshire, England, as the younger daughter of Angela Mary (née Titt) and Roy Leonard Hurley.
 Her father was a major in the Royal Army Educational Corps; her mother was a teacher at Kempshott Junior School.
-She has an older sister, Kathleen ('Kate'), and a younger brother, Michael Hurley.
+She has an older sister, Kate, and a younger brother, Michael.